cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/calendar.md

 title: Calendar
 uid: d7b7e804-d8d2-4f8b-9d95-d4c568d245ef
 ---
 This course was taught at MIT as a half-term course.
-Users can choose a learning pace based on their learning need.
+Learners can choose a learning pace based on their learning need.

 \[FD\] = de Neufville, R. and S. Scholtes. *Flexibility in Engineering Design*, MIT Press, 2011.
 ISBN: 9780262016230.